 Written by Dr. Nino Campana

 This photo was taken at the Soo Modellers annual awards presentation, probably around 1960.
 The first three fellows are well known to “vintage” club members and friends.
-A small portion of the late Paul Butcher’s planes are posted here, courtesy of his daughter Sarah.
-There are a couple of more recent photos of Bill here (May 23, 2015) and you will find another photo of the late Jim Elgie here.
+A small portion of the late Paul Butcher’s planes will be posted here, courtesy of his daughter Sarah.
+There are a couple of more recent photos of Bill here (May 23, 2015).

 Barry Cooper was Fleet’s best buddy, so he can tell you a lot about him.
 One day, Elgie was flying an aerobatic model that suddenly dived straight down into the ground directly in front of Barry, all but touching him.
 That was the day we all started wearing hard hats.